-A B 1. facility a. is the complete group that is included between two points on a scale of measurement or quality 2. stock b. a tool to increase the sales or popularity of a product 3. range с. information, usually in a form of facts or statistics that you can analyze 4. regret d. a share in the ownership of a company or investments on which a fixed amount of interest will be paid 5. print out e. is a feeling of sadness or disappointment brought about by something that has happened or something you have done or not done 6. data f. is a piece of paper on which information from a computer or similar device has been printed
+- a. is the complete group that is included between two points on a scale of - measurement or quality b. a tool to increase the sales or popularity of a product c information usually in a form of facts or statistics that you can analyze - c. information, usually in a form of facts or statistics that you can analyze - d. the total amount of goods or the amount of a particular type of goods available in a store - e. is a feeling of sadness or disappointment which is caused by something that has happened or something you have done or not done - f. is a piece of paper on which information from a computer or similar device has been printed

-Matt : Okay then.
+Matt : Okay, then.
 Let's see what we've got.
 First, perhaps we could go through sales data and the plan of activities.
 Jake : Fine, shall I start with sales?

-Matt : Yes, go ahead.
-Jake : Well, sales of Asian and Middle Eastern music easily topped the rest.
-We could have doubled our sales if we had ordered more.
-Matt : So next year, should we double orders for that range?
-Jake : I think so.
-On the other hand, we ran out of copies of the Japanese drummers, but I've made an order for those.
-Here's a print out of sales by region.
-And on the next page you've got sales by label.
-Matt : Thanks.
-I'm surprised that we haven't received any orders for next month's new releases yet.
-Jake : But I think we need to make sure that our stock on the stand matches the festival's line-up of artists much better.
-We had no Portuguese music, and that Fado singer last night was fantastic.
-Matt : Yes, she was.
-The less familiar music CDs and DVDs didn't sell so well.
-Jake : Well, perhaps we should have had facilities to let people hear CD tracks with headphones before buying.
-If we'd had more listening posts, we would have sold much more this time.
-Matt : Okay, I'll make a note of it for next time.
-1
+- Matt: Yes, go ahead. - Jake : Well, sales of Asia and Middle Eastern music easily topped the rest.
+We could have doubled our sales if we had ordered more. - Matt : So next year, should we double orders from that range? - Jake : I think so.
+On the other hand, we ran out of copies of the Japanese drummers, but I've taken orders on those.
+Here's a print out of the sales by region.
+And on the next page you've got sales by label. - Matt : Thanks.
+I'm surprised that we didn't take any new advance orders for next month's new releases. - Jake : But I think we need to make sure that our stock on the stand matches the festival's line-up of artists much better.
+We had Portuguese music, and that Fado singer last night was fantastic. - Mat: Yes, she was.
+The less familiar music CDs and DVDs didn't sell so well. - Jake : Well, perhaps we should have had facilities to let people hear CD tracks with headphones before buying.
+If we'd had more listening posts, we should have sold much more this time. - Mat : Okay, I'll make a note of it for next time.

 - 1. What's the point of their discussion?

-- How successful was the project?
+- 2. How successful was the project?

-What are the suggestions for next time?
+- 3. What are the suggestions for next time?